quixio/quix-streams/docs/features/horizontal-scaling.md

 # Horizontal scaling

-Quix Streams provides out of box horizontal scaling using [streaming context](streaming-context.md) for automatic partitioning together with the underlying broker technology, such as kafka.
+Quix Streams provides horizontal scaling using [streaming context](streaming-context.md) for automatic partitioning, together with the underlying broker technology, such as Kafka.

-Imagine the following example:
+Consider the following example:

 ![Horizontal scaling initial state](../images/QuixHorizontalScaling1.png)

 Each car produces one stream with its own time-series data, and each stream is processed by a replica of the deployment, labelled "Process".
-By default the message broker will assign each stream to one replica via the [RangeAssignor strategy](https://kafka.apache.org/23/javadoc/org/apache/kafka/clients/consumer/RangeAssignor.html).
+By default, the message broker assigns each stream to one replica via the [RangeAssignor strategy](https://kafka.apache.org/23/javadoc/org/apache/kafka/clients/consumer/RangeAssignor.html).

-When the purple replicas crashes "stream 4" is assigned automatically to the blue replica.
+When the purple replica crashes, "stream 4" is assigned automatically to the blue replica.

 ![Purple replica crashes](../images/QuixHorizontalScaling2.png)

-This situation will trigger an event on topic consumer in the blue replica indicating that "stream 4" has been received:
+This situation triggers an event on the topic consumer in the blue replica indicating that "stream 4" has been received:

 === "Python"